 Bee's make a garden spring to life.
 Bugs in the ground turn the soil making it rich for planting.
 And as much as we don't like mosquito's, a colony of Bats can eat millions of these pesky critters in a single night.

 The Spider is renowned in Native American lore to be a spirit of creativity, weaving a web.
-The dream-catchers woven by Native Americans are a symbolic web meant to catch the dreams so they would not fly off into the ethers.
+The dream-catchers woven by Native Americans are a symbolic web meant to catch the dreams so they do not fly off into the ethers.
 In harnessing the dream the dream could be made real.
-The dream-catcher also set free the bad dreams and the nightmares so that they could not manifest in the 3d world.
+The dream-catcher also sets free the bad dreams and the nightmares so that they do not manifest in our 3d world.